Blip logo

 Why This Works in 2026

-• Easier budget control per concept group
+• Easier budget control: Manage spend per concept group, not per ad set.

 Instead of killing ads early, you: